-Honey has been known as the perfect food, with vitamins, amino acids, good bacteria, micronutrients and water.
+Honey Face Masks to Make at Home.
+Honey has been known as the perfect food, with vitamins, amino acids, good bacteria, micronutrients, and water.
 Did you know that it is almost the perfect skin food too?!
 All for the very same ingredients.
 As an added bonus, honey is also anti-bacterial and humectant, it nurtures the skin gently, straight from the hive.
 When you blend raw honey with other natural ingredients, it gets even better!
 Using honey as a face mask every now and again can help to maintain a clearer and more radiant complexion.
 Honey face masks can be made with ingredients already in your kitchen: green tea, cinnamon, lavender oil, and even activated charcoal can be whipped together to create a skin treatment.

-Honey has natural antibiotic properties that make it ideal for treating acne prone skin.
+Honey has natural antibiotic properties that make it ideal for treating acne-prone skin.
 Hydrogen peroxide is present in honey’s chemical makeup.
 This, combined with the super-saturation of sugars, makes honey a death sentence for bacteria.
 When blended with plant oils (like sunflower oil) fruits (berries), and other natural ingredients, honey masks can be very purifying and cleansing to the skin.

 Whatever skin type you have, honey is your friend.
-It is important to completely cleanse the face after using any of these masks, so you don’t have any sticky residue post treatment.
+It is important to completely cleanse the face after using any of these masks, so you don’t have any sticky residue post-treatment.
 After washing the face (use either just warm water or your favorite cleanser), tone the skin and apply your favorite moisturizer.

-4 Easy DIY Face Masks
+Easy DIY Honey Face Masks

 To treat your face, we’ve created a few masks that target individual skin types.
 It is always a good idea to experiment and research on what will suit your skin perfectly!
-Feel free to mix things up, add or subtract ingredients, and concoct your own honey face mask.
+Feel free to mix things up, add or subtract ingredients, and concoct your very own honey face mask.

 For Dry and Dull Skin